JetBrains/guide/site/java/tutorials/rearranging-code/summary/index.md

 ## Summary of Rearranging Code

-In this tutorial we took at look at some fast ways to move [statements](https://www.jetbrains.com/help/idea/working-with-source-code.html?keymap=primary_windows#move-statements) and [lines](https://www.jetbrains.com/help/idea/working-with-source-code.html?keymap=primary_windows#editor_lines_code_blocks) around in your classes.
+In this tutorial, we took at look at some fast ways to move [statements](https://www.jetbrains.com/help/idea/working-with-source-code.html?keymap=primary_windows#move-statements) and [lines](https://www.jetbrains.com/help/idea/working-with-source-code.html?keymap=primary_windows#editor_lines_code_blocks) around in your classes.
 We then looked at an example and applied our [code arrangement rules](https://www.jetbrains.com/help/idea/reformat-and-rearrange-code.html#arrange_code).

 ### Shortcuts Used